SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie nuzzles my head.
 "What'd Dashie want?"

 "She wanted to know about a specific math concept.
 She wanted to know if it could help her flying.
 I tried to explain it, but I lost her about two paragraphs in.
-I tried a simplified version, this seem to satisfy her.
-She left with a look that said she still didn't understand."
+I tried a simplified version.
+That seemed to satisfy her, but she left with a look that said she still didn't understand."

 "Okay, what'd you do after she left?"